 We are traveling the Ruta Maya.
-We start in Cancun and wind down the Caribbean coast of Mexico into Belize and then Guatemala and back to Mexico through Chiapas.
-It’s a popular travel route though I don’t really know that when I start out.
+We start in Cancun, late winter, some year in the early nineties.
+Wind down the Caribbean coast of Mexico into Belize and then Guatemala and back to Mexico through Chiapas, a popular travel route though I don’t really know that when I start out.
 Or parts are popular at the time.
 It’s all wild and exotic and new to me.

 There’s a lot I don’t know or pay attention to.
 Like the civil war in Guatemala.
 I know it’s going on and hope it doesn’t interrupt my travel plans.
 When I tell people of my plans they say things like “isn’t there a civil war going on?”
 I shrug my shoulders.
 I ignore the warnings about bus travel in Guatemala and other things.
 I’m a budget traveler and stuff like attending to travelers alerts smacks of something tourists do.
 I like to think I am more an explorer, like Hemingway or maybe Isak Denison without the plane.
 But I shouldn’t pretend I’m traveling alone.
 I’m with my boyfriend at the time.
 We’ll call him Jay.

 I ask him how far it is to Coba but he says nothing.
-He grips the steering wheel, drives even faster.
+He grips the steering wheel, with both hands.
+Drives even faster.
 I look back at Jay.
-I look at this man driving, who stares straight ahead, and who says nothing.
+I look at this man driving, who stares straight ahead, and says nothing.
 I ask him his name.
-He turns his head and looks at me but says nothing.
+He turns his head and looks at me.
 I begin to fear we’ve made a terrible, terrible mistake.
 Suddenly he slams on the brakes and I put my hands out to the front dash, readying myself for impact.
 He jerks over to the side of the road and turns the engine off.
 We sit in the shaded roadside.
 I wonder who’s idea it was to get off the bus when we did, I think about the cold soda I should be drinking now, I think about the fact that I may never get to drink another icy cold soda because we’re going to get murdered, right here, right now, in the jungle with this weird guy that won’t talk.
 I want to blame someone.

 Then I notice his shoulders.
 They are shaking, or maybe it’s the sunlight fluttering about.
 He bows his head and leans his forehead against the steering wheel.
 I wonder what is in the glove compartment and I check to make sure I can open the door.
 There was the time when hitchhiking around home that the handle was gone.
 The fellow turned off the main highway, said he was taking a shortcut, as if I didn’t know the roads, as if I didn’t know he was heading north and away from my destination.
 That’s when I noticed the missing handle.
 “That’s not the way to where we’re going” I say, calmly as I can, trying to open the door that won’t open.
 But the man doesn’t answer.
 So I scream loud and high and bang on the window until he stops and pushes me out and I run and run and never look back.
 This is what I think about now.
 I vowed never to hitchhike again.
 And I don’t until today and all because it is hot and I want a cola.
 I look back and see panic rising in Jay’s eyes.
 He is prone to panic.